CaptainNicodemus/RSA-Messenger/README.md

 ​	**Mandi Renae Palencia**

-Sprint 1 chat: I've made a simple chatroom app that use scoket programming in python to connect a server and client.
-Mulitple users can join as long as they have the same host and port.
+Sprint 1 chat: I've made a simple chatroom app that uses socket programming in python to connect a server and client.
+Multiple users can join.
+The code can be found in the "socket" folder.

 We plan on creating a desktop application with this simple base.
+The code connects two nodes on a network to communicate to each other.
+The socket or node listens on a particular port at an IP, while the other socket searches to form a connection.

 Next steps: Integrate RSA with chat application and use Universal Windows Platform to create an official desktop application.